viet34tqc/notebook/optimization.md

 ## JS

 - Minify JS
+- Reduce unnecessary packages from bundle
+- Dynamic import the scripts which are not necessary at first load, eg: scripts only needed when we make an interaction => increase TTI
 - Put JS in the `head` and use `defer` to download the scripts in the background and execute later
 - Optimize Google Analytics scripts